Originally Posted on February 20th, 2017

 Understanding the distinction between the two and knowing what’s required to complete these important steps will help you through the process of closing your business.

-The cancellation of a business (Master Business Licence or Business Registration) consists of ending the rights and privileges that it holds.
+The cancellation of a business (Master Business License or Business Registration) consists of ending the rights and privileges that it holds.
 Businesses must file their cancellation with the Provincial government in order to complete the process.

 You must submit all of the information that was provided when the business was first registered.
 This includes the company’s Business Identification Number (BIN), name, and type of business along with other information.